Old House Plumbing Problems: What to Expect and How to Fix Them

 Project Estimated Cost Range

-For a typical 1,200 sq. ft. home with two bathrooms, expect a whole-house repipe to run $5,000 to $10,000 using PEX.
-Copper costs more but offers a 50+ year lifespan.
-Labor accounts for 40–70% of total project costs, making it critical to get multiple quotes.
+For a typical 1,500 sq ft home with two bathrooms, expect a PEX whole-house repipe to run $4,500 to $8,500 in 2026, with the national average around $7,500.
+Copper costs roughly double but offers a 50+ year lifespan.
+Labor accounts for 40 to 70% of total project costs, making it critical to get multiple quotes.
+Compare materials further in our corrosion-resistant plumbing pipes guide.

 Pincher's Pro Tip

 Get at least 3 quotes from licensed plumbers.
-Repiping prices can vary by 30–50% between contractors for the same job.
-Always verify licenses, ask for itemized quotes, and check whether permits and wall patching are included in the price.
+Repiping prices can vary by 30 to 50% between contractors for the same job.
+Always verify licenses, ask for itemized quotes, and check whether permits and drywall patching are included in the price.

-If your home has polybutylene pipes — installed in some homes between 1978 and 1995 — those carry their own set of serious failure risks and should be replaced as a priority.
+If your home has polybutylene pipes (installed in some homes between 1978 and 1995), those carry their own set of serious failure risks and should be replaced as a priority.
+For underground supply problems, see our main water line repair guide.

 Find Trusted & Licensed Plumbers in Ohio